 Wondering what to expect from your first year as an art student?
 BA (Hons) Fine Art student Maryam Aisha gives an insight into the experience Margaret Street School of Art offers and how to make the most of it.

 What were your expectations before starting your first year at university?

 I was hoping to go on trips to different galleries and exhibitions around the UK and possibly even to other countries.
-Hearing past art student experiences definitely had me excited and expecting the same opportunities, but due to us being in the early days of the pandemic and being in lockdown I knew a lot of the things wouldn’t be possible.
-Though still being optimistic, I hoped to meet lots of new people and make new friends.
+Hearing past art student experiences definitely had me excited and expecting the same opportunities, due to us being in the early days of the pandemic and being in lockdown I knew a lot of the things wouldn’t be possible initially, but still being optimistic, I hoped to meet lots of new people and make new friends.

 How did you find the first few months of university?

-I did struggle initially for the first few months as the majority of teaching was done online and also because of the uncertainty of whether I would be able to go on campus.
-Fortunately, depending on the week, I was able to go in 1-2 times a week.
+For the first few months a lot of my teaching was done online but fortunately, depending on the week, I was able to go in 1-2 times a week.
 At first this was intimidating - being in a completely new environment and surrounded by new people, but I was easily made comfortable by other peers and lecturers.
 It was nice to see other students in my group/course in person I enjoyed getting to bond with them.
 Additionally, having access to the different workshops like print and plaster definitely fulfilled some of the expectations I had.

 What has been the most fun/interesting project you have worked on?

 It’s difficult picking one as I really enjoyed the main projects we did in both Semester 1 and 2, but I’d have to say the one from Semester 2.
 It was an establishing practice project so we had to start creating and finding out who we are as artists and what type of art we want to create.
 It was great to have full control over my work and have supporting lecturers and friends.
 Seeing other students' practice develop was really interesting in itself too, just witnessing individuality in their work and the different types of processes was inspiring and created many conversations.